Welcome to Blue Heron Aikido!

 Training Uniform: Before your child shows up to class, please make sure that he or she has a gi or dogi, which is our training uniform, and a white belt.
 Proper uniforms are required.
 You can find dogi online at Karate Depot, Amazon, and Judo Gis.
 You can ask Greg or Jeffrey about uniforms.

-Class schedule: Saturday, from 9:00 to 10:00 am.
-9:00 is the bow-in time, meaning students need to get to class early in order to change (if they do not show up dressed in their gis, which is acceptable), and also to help with misogi.
+Class schedule: Check our schedule for updated times, and look for “Kids Class”.
+Scheduled start is bow-in time, meaning students need to get to class early in order to change (if they do not show up dressed in their gis, which is acceptable), and also to help with misogi.
 Misogi refers to the cleaning of the dojo, and is an integral part of a student’s training.

 Training fees: $15 a class, or $50 for unlimited training in a given month.
 Cash is accepted, although checks, made out to “Blue Heron Aikido” are preferred.